Please note that this page is a work in progress. Check back frequently for updates.

 - With respect to (a), (b), or (c), reach tribal and museum partners best positioned to assist with pandemic response efforts, in addition to traditionally eligible library entities, where appropriate.

 ARPA funds may not fund construction, operational costs, bonuses, raises, or subscriptions.

 The Vermont Department of Libraries will use a part of the ARPA funds to provide grants to VT public libraries, museum partnerships, and statewide library consortia.
 The remainder of the funds will be used to enhance existing statewide services.
 Four percent will go to VTLIB to cover administrative and project management costs.
 The disbursement will happen in stages to meet staff capacity and state fiscal processes.
 The first grants will be issued to public libraries.

-We will make up to $980,587.07 in grant funding available to public libraries to make one-time purchases (pending IMLS approval*).
-This list reflects the results of the needs assessment survey we launched at the end of March.
+In the fall of 2021, we made over $900,000 in grant funding available to public libraries to make one-time purchases (pending IMLS approval*).
+The list of allowable purchases resulted from the needs assessment survey we launched at the end of March.
 Please visit the Grants to Public Libraries for Equiment and Supply Purchases page for more information.

 Grants to Statewide Organizations

 Vermont Historical Society

 Support for courier system: purchase of bags, augmentation of existing courier grants for libraries with multiple stops

 Streaming movie license cont. for schools for one more year—this is a program we continued to support schools through the end of the pandemic.